 Try making sure all your money has a designated purpose, even your savings.
 Give it all a place to go.

-If you separate your money into different pots such as ‘holiday fund’,’children’s school uniform’, ‘Christmas fund’, it makes it less easy to take the money from somewhere without realising you might be making yourself short in another area by making an impulse buy.
+If you separate your money into different pots such as ‘holiday fund’,’children’s school uniform’, or ‘Christmas fund’, it makes it less easy to take the money from somewhere without realising you might be leaving yourself short in another area.

 4. Make It Hard To Access